River Laune Crozier

 The River Laune Crozier (or Innisfallen or Dunloe Crozier) is a late 11th-century Insular crozier, now at the Archaeology branch of the National Museum of Ireland.
 The object would have been commissioned as a staff of office for a senior clergyman, most likely a bishop.
 It consists of a wooden core decorated with fitted bronze and silver metal plates.
 Although the metalwork is somewhat corroded in parts, it is fully intact and considered one of the finest surviving Irish examples, alongside those found at Clonmacnoise and Lismore.

-Its drop plate (that is, the hollow box-like extension at the end of the crook) shows a human figure in high relief with a long thin nose, spiral ears and a beard that radiates out and intertwines with the designs around him.
+Its drop plate (the hollow box-like extension at the end of the crook) shows a human figure in high relief with a long thin nose, spiral ears and a beard that radiates out and intertwines with the designs around him.